Tokyo Subway & Hong Kong MTR, Two of the Top MRT Or Subway Systems in Asia

 - Service Managers are available at selected stations to help commuters with train information etc.

-- Websites, maps and leaflets in four other languages including English
+- Websites, Tokyo subway map, and leaflets in four other languages including English

 Tokyo Subway Tips